Ignatius of Loyola: Legacy

 In 1852, Loyola University Maryland was the first university in the United States to bear his name.
+Other American universities bearing his name include Loyola University of Chicago, Loyola University New Orleans, and Loyola Marymount University.

 In 1949 he was the subject of a Spanish biographical film Loyola, the Soldier Saint starring Rafael Durán in the role of Ignatius.

 In 2016, he was the subject of a Filipino film, Ignacio de Loyola, in which he was portrayed by Andreas Muñoz.

-Ignatius of Loyola is honored in the Church of England and in the Episcopal Church on 31 July.
+Ignatius of Loyola is honoured in the Church of England and in the Episcopal Church on 31 July.

+The Saint Ignatius de Loyola Catholic Church, built in 1905 in El Paso, Texas, is named after him.

+In India, Loyola College in Chennai is named after him.
+This college was founded in 1925 by the French Jesuit priest Francis Bertram (originally known as Père François Bertrand), along with other European Jesuits.

 Genealogy

 Shield of Oñaz-Loyola

-The Shield of Oñaz-Loyola is a symbol of Ignatius family's Oñaz lineage, and is used by many Jesuit institutions around the world.
-As the official colours of the Loyola family are maroon and gold, the Oñaz shield consists of seven maroon bars going diagonally from the upper left to the lower right on a goldfield.
+The Shield of Oñaz-Loyola is a symbol of the Ignatius family's Oñaz lineage, and is used by many Jesuit institutions around the world.
+As the official colours of the Loyola family are maroon and gold, the Oñaz shield consists of seven maroon bars going diagonally from the upper left to the lower right on a gold field.
 The bands were granted by the King of Spain to each of the Oñaz brothers, in recognition of their bravery in battle.
-The Loyola shield features a pair of rampant gray wolves flanking each side of a cooking pot.
+The Loyola shield features a pair of rampant grey wolves flanking each side of a cooking pot.
 The wolf was a symbol of nobility, while the entire design represented the family's generosity towards their military followers.
 According to legend, wolves had enough to feast on after the soldiers had eaten.
 Both shields were combined as a result of the intermarriage of the two families in 1261.
 Former coat of arms of the Argentine city, Junín, Buenos Aires used until 1941 bore Loyola shield under the Sun of May and surrounded by laurel wreath.